 Locate the Wall Studs

 Use an electronic stud finder to locate at least one wall stud on the wall behind the vanity location.
 Mark the center of the stud.
 Repeat the process to find a second stud if possible (studs are typically 16 inches apart, center-to-center).
 If the vanity is boxed in by a sidewall, also find the wall studs in the sidewall.

 Set and Fasten the Vanity

 Measure the height of the vanity cabinet (not including the countertop), and transfer this dimension to the back wall (and sidewall, if applicable).
 Use a level to draw a straight line at the marked height.

 Place the vanity cabinet into position.
 Confirm that the cabinet is level both side-to-side and front-to-back using the line you drew.
 If necessary, use wood shims slipped under the cabinet to level it.
-Secure the cabinet to the back wall with two 2-inch drywall screws driven through the mounting strip in the back of the cabinet and into each wall stud in the back wall only.
+Secure the cabinet to the back wall with two 3-inch cabinet screws driven through the mounting strip in the back of the cabinet and into each wall stud in the back wall only.
 If there is a sidewall, you will fasten that to the wall after fitting a filler strip.

 Fill the Side Gap (Sidewall Installation Only)

 If there is a wide or undesirable gap between the cabinet and the sidewall, you can cut a narrow filler strip to fill in the gap.
 This may involve shaping the filler strip to fit around a baseboard or coved tile piece at the bottom of the cabinet.

 To do so, use a small profile gauge or carpenter's compass to "copy" the profile of the side wall onto the wood strip.
 Alternatively, create a paper template that matches the profile and transfer the profile onto the filler strip by tracing it with a pencil.